 Established in 2001 and members of The Society of Fine Art Auctioneers (SOFAA) we provide auction sales, probate and insurance valuations, house clearance, and private sale services.

 We hold regular Antiques, Collectables, Jewellery, Watches, Silver, Gold, Coins, Objects d'Art, Clocks, Fine Art, Furniture, and Specialist Auctions across a wide variety of collecting areas throughout the year, including Specialist quarterly evening sales.
+We have sold over £15 million worth of antiques, across more than 300 auctions, during the 20+ years of serving our local and national community.

 We pride ourselves in offering a professional, friendly and reliable service to all our customers, and help clients across Lincolnshire, Rutland, Cambridgeshire, Huntingdonshire, Leicestershire, Northamptonshire, and beyond.